-For Spanish-speaking freelance writers who have struggled to find online writing jobs on the other freelance workplaces, Workana is the best option for copywriting, content writing or blogging.
-Workana was established in Buenos Aires, Argentina and has since opened offices in Brazil, Colombia, Mexico and Southeast Asia.
+For Spanish-speaking freelance writers who have struggled to find online writing jobs on the other freelance sites, Workana is the best option for copywriting, content writing, or blogging.
+Workana was established in Buenos Aires, Argentina, and has since opened offices in Brazil, Colombia, Mexico, and Southeast Asia.

 Available in English, Portuguese and Spanish, Workana mostly represents the best professional content creation service for Hispanic freelance writers.

 Biggest Advantage of Using Workana: Let’s face it – being bilingual is great on any freelance marketplace.
 But if you want to specialize in your native Portuguese or Spanish, then you’re going to need a site like Workana.

 Founded in London, UK in 2007, PeoplePerHour (PPH) is a site based on the European market of clients and freelancers.
 It offers similar options to Upwork.
 In fact, many consider PPH to be the European-centric version of Upwork because its profile features and hiring system are similar.
 The main difference is that payments on PPH are charged in pounds sterling (£) and euros (€).

 A unique feature of PeoplePerHour is the Referral Reward system.
 You can earn up to US$175 monthly by referring up to five new freelancers to the site, as long as they are active and making money.